Big Mac battle: McDonald's loses burger trademark for EU in battle with Irish rival

 Supermac's portrayed the decision as a David and Goliath-style victory.
 Managing Director Pat McDonagh accused McDonald’s of “trademark bullying to stifle competition."

 “This is a significant ruling that takes a common-sense approach to the use of trademarks by large multi-nationals.
-It represents a significant victory for small businesses throughout the world," Managing Director Pat McDonagh said in a statement.
+It represents a significant victory for small businesses throughout the world," McDonagh said in a statement.

-The Irish company doesn't sells a sandwich called the Big Mac but does have one called the Mighty Mac that has the same ingredients.
+The Irish company doesn't sells a sandwich called the Big Mac but does have one called the Mighty Mac with the same ingredients.

 McDonald’s was unfazed by the ruling, which can be appealed to the European Court of Justice, the bloc’s highest court, but only on points of law.